 The Earth’s lithosphere, which includes the crust and upper mantle, is made up of a series of pieces, or tectonic plates, that move slowly over time.

 When two plates come together, it is known as a convergent boundary.
 The impact of the colliding plates can cause the edges of one or both plates to buckle up into a mountain ranges or one of the plates may bend down into a deep seafloor trench.
 A chain of volcanoes often forms parallel to convergent plate boundaries and powerful earthquakes are common along these boundaries.
+The Pacific Ring of Fire is an example of a convergent plate boundary.

 At convergent plate boundaries, oceanic crust is often forced down into the mantle where it begins to melt.
 Magma rises into and through the other plate, solidifying into granite, the rock that makes up the continents.
 Thus, at convergent boundaries, continental crust is created and oceanic crust is destroyed.